-> Mary Valley Rattler, formerly known as the Mary Valley Heritage Railway and the Valley Rattler, operates steam train trips over 23 km between Gympie, Amamoor and Dagun along the former Brooloo railway line.
+Mary Valley Rattler operates steam train trips over 23 km between Gympie, Amamoor and Dagun along the former Brooloo railway line.
 The Mary Valley Rattler has several Queensland Railways C17 Class steam locomotives, heritage diesel locomotives and rolling stock.
 It is based at the former Gympie railway station and workshops.
-Steam trains operate on Saturdays, Sundays and Wednesdays, while a rail motor operates on Fridays.
+Steam trains operate on Saturdays, Sundays and Wednesdays, while a rail motor operates on Wednesdays, Thursdays and Fridays.
 Gympie is located approximately 170 km north of Brisbane.

-> Mount Morgan Historical Railway Museum
+Mount Morgan Historical Railway Museum

 Mount Morgan Historical Railway Museum is located within the former railway station building.
 Displays include a former Mount Morgan Mines tank locomotive, a rail motor, passenger rolling stock, and an audio visual display about the rack railway that operated nearby.
 Mount Morgan Railway Museum is usually open daily.
 Mount Morgan is located approximately 650 km north of Brisbane.